 - The Expected Family Contribution (EFC) is determined as a result of the Free Application for Federal Student Aid (FAFSA).

 - Federal Supplemental Educational Opportunity Grant (FSEOG) is awarded according to federal guidelines.
 Federal Pell Grant recipients with the lowest Expected Family Contribution have first priority for FSEOG funding.
 Second priority is given to students with no Federal Pell Grant eligibility and the lowest Expected Family Contribution.
-The minimum FSEOG award is $400.
+The FSEOG award is $600.

 - The College reserves the right to issue adjusted award letters due to an error in calculating.